MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: THEORY

+For the terrain encoder training, we do not require any tedious manual annotations.
+The geometric heightmap, $\mathcal{H}_{g}$, is directly estimated from a lidar scan, while only a recorded (with the help of SLAM or GPS) robot trajectory $\tau$ is required to obtain the terrain properties $\mathcal{H}_{t}$ term.
+Therefore, the terrain encoder training process is fully self-supervised.

 \textbf{Prediction horizon:} The length of the horizon employed in learning should correspond to the horizon at which the method is intended to be used.
 Nevertheless, we observed that both of the previous implementations suffered from diminishing gradients when the horizon was too long.
-Consequently, we split the training trajectories into 1-second-long chunks and optimized the loss on these data.
+Consequently, we split the training trajectories into 1-second--long chunks.
+Once trained, this function can be directly usable as a node expansion model in any state-of-the-art planner, MDP controller or terrain traversability predictor (e.g. by thresholding the maximum roll and pitch of the robot in the resulting trajectory).
+Figure~\ref{fig:qualitative_results} shows qualitative examples of the predicted terrain and robot trajectories.